How to create a consistent brand tone of voice your customers love with SIX brilliant examples

 If you’re targeting baby boomers (1946-1964), the Australian private health insurance provider, Medibank, is a fine tone of voice example.

 Let’s face it, health insurance isn’t sexy.
 However, Medibank are the masters of provoking discussion around a topic via social media and online communications.
 They create ample question-based content, including quizzes, which appeals to baby boomers who commonly like to engage in conversation and weigh in on debates.

 Their website content follows a similar pattern by using question-based headers to make the audience feel involved.
 It’s an interesting way of turning a stuffy industry into a hot topic.

-Let us help you find the right voice for your business
+Let us help you find the right brand tone of voice for your business

 To find out more about how we work as an agency, get in touch with us today.